pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 sum([Head|Tail], Sum) :- sum(Tail, Rest), Sum is Head + Rest.
 ```

 Readers familiar with functional programming will quickly realize this utilizes recursion.
 The first line states the fact that the sum of an empty list is 0.
 The second line is a rule consisting of 2 parts.
 It states that `Sum` is the sum of a list consisting of a `Head` and `Tail` if `Rest` is the sum of the `Tail` and `Head + Rest` is equal to `Sum`.
-This way of summing a list is indentical to how one might do it in a LISP.
+This way of summing a list is identical to how one might do it in a LISP.

 We can query it as such:
 ```